wtnwin111/interview/README.md

             5 4 1           1 2 3
             3   2   --->    8   4
             7 8 6           7 6 5
+    56) Given a int number, write code to judge the number of all its factor is an even number or an odd number

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?